YouNow/public_docs/EN/trust.md

 _Contact a Mod_

-Use the " [Contact Mod](https://younow.wufoo.com/forms/contact-a-younow-moderator/)" form on YouNow's website to submit your request for a moderator's attention.
+Use the "[Contact Mod](https://younow.wufoo.com/forms/contact-a-younow-moderator/)" form on YouNow's website to submit your request for a moderator's attention.
 This form allows you to create a more in-depth report to a moderator in real-time.

 ## Underage Users